 - Spread the filling over the cooled crust and smooth the top.

-- Place into the refrigerator to chill for at least 4 hours before you attempt to cut into pieces.
+- Place into the refrigerator to chill for at least 4 hours before cutting into pieces.

 - Before serving, frost the top with whipped topping.
 Sprinkle with orange zest and reserved toasted macadamia nuts.